1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

      - note 1969 Trudeau moved to repeal indian act but failed, due to protests
 6. Patriate
      - to legally transfer the otherit over certain legislation from the origianl colonial power to a sovereign state.
-     - Transfer constitution from Uk to Ca
+     - Transfer constitution from Uk to Canada in around 1980
 7. Constitutional Express 1980-1981
+     -
 8. Assembly of First Nations

 9. Nunavut